 During / After the visit

 You should download the Staff Training Attendance Cert and have it signed and stamped before you leave the host organisation.
 This, along with flight tickets, etc, should be submitted to the International Affairs Office as soon as possible after the visit.
 You will receive a request from the European Commission for an online report on your training visit.

-As soon as you can confirm receipt of your grant, please fill in the Erasmus grant acknowledgment form for staff and return it to this office.
+As soon as you can confirm receipt of your grant, please fill in the Receipt of Payment (Staff) and return it to this office.